core-plot/core-plot/README.md

 Core Plot includes a [script](https://github.com/core-plot/core-plot/blob/master/scripts/format_core_plot.sh) to run [Uncrustify](http://uncrustify.sourceforge.net) on the source code to standardize the formatting.
 All source code will be formatted with this tool before being committed to the Core Plot repository.

 ## Testing
-Because Core Plot is intended to be used in scientific, financial, and other domains where correctness is paramount, unit testing is integrated into the framework.
-Good test coverage protects developers from introducing accidental regressions and frees them to experiment and refactor without fear of breaking things.
+Core Plot is intended to be applied in scientific, financial, and other domains where correctness is paramount.
+In order to assure the quality of the framework, unit testing is integrated.
+Good test coverage protects developers from introducing accidental regressions, and helps them to experiment and refactor without breaking existing code.
 See the [unit testing](https://github.com/core-plot/core-plot/wiki/Unit-Testing) wiki page for instructions on how to build unit tests for any new code you add to the project.

 # Support Core Plot